-The IRS has all the time in the world when it comes to recouping tax debt.
+The IRS has all the time in the world when it comes to recouping debt.
 If it’s not this year, then it could be next year when you’re stuck with a wage garnishment or bank levy.
-And the longer the back tax debt sticks around, the more in penalties and interest you’ll have to pay.
+And the longer the total sticks around, the more in penalties and interest you’ll have to pay.
 If you find yourself in tax debt, getting out of it should the first thing on your mind.
 Many who owe IRS back tax debt don’t know how to get out.
 Here are a few tips.

-So paying your back tax debt immediately with a credit card can be a smart option.
+So paying your back debt immediately with a credit card can be a smart option.
 Your card’s interest rate can be less than the IRS’s penalties and interest that add up over time.

-The Offer is Compromise (OIC) enables tax debtors to settle their back tax debt with the IRS by paying less than the total amount.
+The Offer is Compromise (OIC) enables debtors to settle their back tax debt with the IRS by paying less than the total amount.

 If your back tax debt is more than $25,000, then an OIC is a viable option.
 But, they have their upsides and downsides.

 How to get out of tax debt can be a tricky proposition, but there are options.
-One easy way to get out of tax debt is by working with a tax professional beforehand, to prevent financially messy situations before they get out of hand.
+One easy way to get out of debt is by working with a tax professional beforehand, to prevent financially messy situations before they get out of hand.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.